VicentePerezSoloviev/EDAspy/README.md

 ## Description

-This is a package in which some Estimation of Distribution Algorithms (EDAs) are implemented.
+In this package some Estimation of Distribution Algorithms (EDAs) are implemented.
 EDAs are a type of evolutionary algorithms.
-Depending on the type of EDA, dependencies among the variables can be considered.
+Depending on the type of EDA, different dependencies among the variables can be considered.

-At the moment, three EDAs are implemented:
+Three EDAs have been implemented:
 * Binary univariate EDA.
-Can be used as a simple example of EDA, or to use as a feature selection.
+It can be used as a simple example of EDA, or to use it for feature selection.
 * Continuous univariate EDA.
 * Continuous multivariate EDA.

 ## Examples

 #### Binary univariate EDA
-Can be used as a simple EDA or for feature selection.
-The cost function to optimize is the metric of the model to optimize.
+It can be used as a simple example of EDA, or to use it for feature selection.
+The cost function to optimize is the metric of the model.
 An example is shown.
 ```python
 from EDApy import EDA_discrete as EDAd
 import pandas as pd